 Also spelled throughout history as Anomickee or Animickee, An-a-ma-kee means “Thunder”.
 Alpena County was originally called An-a-ma-kee, named in honor of the Chippewa Chief Anamakee, of the Thunder Bay band.
 Chief Anamakee signed a treaty negotiated by Henry Schoolcraft in 1826.
 Today Alpena High School still honors this part of Alpena’s heritage with their annual yearbook, the “Anamakee”.

 The Anamakee village was renamed Alpena by Henry Schoolcraft.
 Schoolcraft combined syllables from different languages to form the name Alpena.
-‘Al’, an American Indian syllable meaning “the”, and ‘pena’, believed to have been taken from the Arabic word ‘pinai’ meaning “partridge”, the old French word ‘peanaisse’, which means “bird”, or the Latin word ‘penna’ which translates to “feather”.
+‘Al’, a Native American syllable meaning “the”, and ‘pena’, believed to have been taken from the Arabic word ‘pinai’ meaning “partridge”, the old French word ‘peanaisse’, which means “bird”, or the Latin word ‘penna’ which translates to “feather”.
 Other sources state the word ‘aw-pena’ means partridge in the Chippewa language.
 So basically, Alpena can be translated as ‘The Partridge’, ‘The Bird”, and ‘The Feather’, and we think that is beautiful!

 Many visitors to the area are guilty of mispronouncing northeast lower Michigan’s Presque Isle.
 If you pronounce it Presk-Isle or Presk eel-isle…you are doing it wrong!
 Presque Isle is derived from the French word ‘presquile’, meaning “almost island”, and we continue to pronounce it as our French ancestors did.
 If you want to sound like a local, the correct way to say the name of our beautiful community is ‘Presk-eel’.